How do constellations show what is out of order, or what is in order?

 What is systemic perception?

 Systemic perception is an ability that all humans are born with, but that has been by and large ignored and minimized by many western, euro-centric cultures.
 It is our ability to recognize energy, connection, and information outside of the five traditional senses.
 It comes in different forms for different people.
-Extra sensory perception (ESP) is one form of systemic perception, however in the American culture that has been relegated to the purview of a few on the fringe.
+Extra sensory perception (ESP) is one form of systemic perception, however in the American culture that has been relegated to the purview of a few at the margins.
 In this work, participants are encouraged to trust and listen to their bodies and intuitions as this information appears.

 Where does the information come from?

 In 1995, Albrecht Mahr, M.D., coined the term, ‘the knowing field’ to describe the flow of energy and information that appears in the space occupied by representatives in a constellation, once a question has been asked.
 When we tune in using our systemic perception, we can sense information coming from this field.
 We say that we experience it phenomenologically, which means that we pay attention to the phenomena - the sensations, emotions, physical feelings and bits of information that emerge once we are representing an element in a constellation - without judging or analyzing it.
 Instead, we offer the information we receive in order to move the constellation forward.
 Other terms to describe the field from other disciplines are the unconscious, or the collective unconscious, or non-ordinary reality.